ChanChiChoi/tiny-ml4gpu/tip.md

-nvcc operation is different with gcc/g++, so I encounter some weird problems. that\'s frustrating.
+nvcc operation is different with gcc/g++, so I encounter some weird problems. that is frustrating.

 #### 1. undefined symbol